Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 9:00-10:30

-Jose Cuesta (World Bank), Siwei Tian (World Bank), Solrun Engilbertsdottir (UNICEF), Enrique Delamonica (UNICEF), David Stewart (UNICEF), David Newhouse (UNICEF)-Proposal
+Jose Cuesta (World Bank), Siwei Tian (World Bank), Solrun Engilbertsdottir (UNICEF), Enrique Delamonica (UNICEF), David Stewart (UNICEF) and David Newhouse (World Bank)

 2- The Consequences of the COVID-19 Pandemic for Children in Kenya

-Samuel Siewers (University of Göttingen, Germany), Emma Cameron (World Bank), Antonia Delius (World Bank), Amanda Devercelli (World Bank) and Utz Pape (World Bank) – Proposal
+Samuel Siewers (World Bank and University of Göttingen, Germany), Emma Cameron (World Bank), Antonia Delius (World Bank), Amanda Devercelli (World Bank) and Utz Pape (World Bank and University of Göttingen, Germany)

-Nisha Pankaj Vernekar (Vidhi Centre for Legal Policy, India), Karan Singhal (Indian Institute of Management, Ahmedabad) and Aditya Narayan Rai (Vidhi Centre for Legal Policy, India) – Proposal
+Nisha Pankaj Vernekar (Vidhi Centre for Legal Policy, India), Pooja Pandey (Vidhi Centre for Legal Policy, India), Karan Singhal (University of Luxembourg and LISER, Luxembourg), Aditya Narayan Rai (Vidhi Centre for Legal Policy, India) and Avinash Reddy (Vidhi Centre for Legal Policy, India)

 10:30-11:00, Break